What Do Your Children Need this Summer – It May Not Be What You Think!

 One of the things that adds to our stress is the expectations we put on ourselves.
 We tend to think that our children need all sorts of activities and “experiences” during the summer – endless camps, teams, trips, lessons and outings.
 If we don’t have an activity planned for a certain day (or, heaven forbid, an entire week!) we tend to feel a bit nervous and stressed, maybe even a little guilty.

-But is that really what our kids need?
+But is that really what our children need this summer?
 Sure, those things are fun, and we want to give those kinds of experiences to our children.
 But when we try to ensure that summer consists of one exciting experience after another, are we giving them what they need the most?

 Maybe not.
 More than any previous generation, our children are scheduled and stimulated day in and day out.
 They run from one activity to another, and when they’re not running they’re planted in front of a screen.